Armando Villarreal, MD, MBA

 Maria Frazer, BS, CCRC

-Maria works closely with patient care and actively recruits patient volunteers, organizes clinical trial activities and manages regulatory requirements.
-Maria is published in the Journal of Molecular Therapy, Glia, Geriatrics & Aging, and Netter Neurology Atlas.
-Her work is also included in abstracts at conferences from American Academy of Neurology, American Association of Neurological Surgeons, American Academy of Pain Medicine, American Society for Gene Therapy, Congress of Neurological Surgeons, Mechanisms and Treatment of Neuropathic Pain, Neuroscience, State Society of Aging and World Congress of Pain.
+Maria oversees multiple research projects, executes clinical trial activities, and ensures regulatory compliance.
+In addition, she works closely with patient care and actively recruits patient volunteers.
+Ms. Frazer is published in the Journal of Pain Medicine, Neurology, Spine, Molecular Therapy, Glia, Geriatrics & Aging, and the Netter Neurology Atlas.
+Her work is also included in abstract presentations at both national and international conferences including: International Spinal Analgesic Drug Delivery Symposium, World Congress of Pain, American Pain Society, International Congress on Neuropathic Pain, American Academy of Pain Medicine, American Academy of Neurology, American Association of Neurological Surgeons, Congress of Neurological Surgeons, International Conference on Mechanisms and Treatment of Neuropathic Pain, Annual Meeting of the Society for Neuroscience, American Society of Gene Therapy, and Annual Conference of the State Society of Aging of New York.

 Michelle Dugan, MSN, FNP-BC